crazyring123/AI-Campaign-Generator/README.md

 - Replace `your_groq_api_key_here` with your actual Groq API key when using the app.
 - Ensure that the URL for your GitHub repository is correct before sharing it.

-This should now give you a clean, comprehensive README for your project! 🎉

-Search

-Reason

-Deep research

-Create image

-ChatGPT can make mistakes.
-Check important info.
-See Cookie Preferences.